nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.1 Add food item

-Save food items you frequently consume so you don't have to re-enter them every time!
+Save food items you frequently consume, so you don't have to re-enter them every time!
 Your food list acts as a shortcut to help speed up your food intake recording.

 **Command Format:** `food_add n/FOOD_NAME c/CARBOS(G) f/FATS(G) p/PROTEINS(G)`